Baltimore and Ohio Railroad Co. Transferred to Joseph Pulitzer - 1894 dated Autographed Stock Certificate

 Stock transferred on back to Joseph Pulitzer.
 Signed by Orland Smith on front as vice-president.

-Joseph John Pulitzer, Hungarian: born József Pulitzer ( April 10, 1847 – October 29, 1911) was a newspaper publisher of the St. Louis Post-Dispatch and the New York World.
-He became a leading national figure in the Democratic Party and was elected congressman from New York.
-He crusaded against big business and corruption, and helped keep the Statue of Liberty in New York.
+Joseph Pulitzer, born József Pulitzer on April 10, 1847, in Hungary, was a prominent newspaper publisher known for the St. Louis Post-Dispatch and the New York World.
+He became a leading figure in the Democratic Party, elected to Congress from New York.
+Pulitzer championed against big business and corruption, and his efforts helped preserve the Statue of Liberty in New York.

-In the 1890s the fierce competition between his World and William Randolph Hearst's New York Journal caused both to develop the techniques of yellow journalism, which won over readers with sensationalism, sex, crime and graphic horrors.
-The wide appeal reached a million copies a day and opened the way to mass-circulation newspapers that depended on advertising revenue (rather than cover price or political party subsidies) and appealed to readers with multiple forms of news, gossip, entertainment and advertising.
+In the 1890s, the intense competition between his World and William Randolph Hearst’s New York Journal led to the development of yellow journalism, which employed sensationalism, sex, crime, and graphic horrors to attract readers.
+This approach paved the way for mass-circulation newspapers that relied on advertising revenue and offered a diverse range of news, gossip, entertainment, and advertising.

-Today, his name is best known for the Pulitzer Prizes, which were established in 1917 as a result of his endowment to Columbia University.
-The prizes are given annually to recognize and reward excellence in American journalism, photography, literature, history, poetry, music and drama.
-Pulitzer founded the Columbia School of Journalism by his philanthropic bequest; it opened in 1912.
+Today, Pulitzer’s legacy is best known for the Pulitzer Prizes, established in 1917 through his endowment to Columbia University.
+These annual awards recognize and reward excellence in American journalism, photography, literature, history, poetry, music, and drama.
+Pulitzer’s philanthropic bequest also led to the founding of the Columbia School of Journalism in 1912.

-Orland Smith, who was born on May 2, 1825, and died on October 3, 1903, made notable contributions as a railroad executive and served as a brigade commander in the Union Army during the American Civil War.
-In 1863, he led a courageous bayonet charge at the Battle of Wauhatchie, successfully capturing a vital Confederate position on a hill that now honors his name.
+Orland Smith, born on May 2, 1825, and dying on October 3, 1903, made significant contributions as a railroad executive and Union Army commander during the Civil War.
+In 1863, he led a daring bayonet charge at the Battle of Wauhatchie, capturing a crucial Confederate position.

-With the onset of the Civil War, Smith enlisted in the Union army and was appointed as colonel of the 73rd Ohio Infantry.
-This regiment was established in Chillicothe in November 1861 and underwent training at the nearby Camp Logan.
-Among the volunteer soldiers was Pvt.
-George Nixon III, who would later become the great-grandfather of future President Richard Nixon.
-Smith and his regiment took part in several battles in western Virginia, including the Battles of McDowell and Cross Keys.
-Subsequently, during the late summer, as part of the Army of Virginia, the 73rd OVI engaged in the Second Battle of Bull Run near Manassas, Virginia.
+Enlisting in the Union army, Smith was appointed colonel of the 73rd Ohio Infantry, established in Chillicothe in November 1861 and trained at Camp Logan.
+Among the volunteers was Pvt.
+George Nixon III, later the great-grandfather of President Richard Nixon.
+Smith’s regiment fought in western Virginia, including the Battles of McDowell and Cross Keys.
+Later, as part of the Army of Virginia, the 73rd OVI engaged in the Second Battle of Bull Run near Manassas.

-Smith took command of the XI Corps on October 25, 1862, but did not participate in the Battle of Chancellorsville.
-He returned to his command shortly before the Gettysburg Campaign, after Brig.
-Gen. Francis C. Barlow, who had led the brigade at Chancellorsville, was assigned to command the 1st Division on May 24, 1863.
-Smith’s troops held Cemetery Hill on the first day of the Battle of Gettysburg under the orders of MG Oliver O. Howard, serving as a crucial anchor for the retreating Federal forces.
-On the second day, three of Smith’s regiments were involved in intense skirmishing in front of Cemetery Hill.
-The 33rd Massachusetts, positioned between East Cemetery Hill and a knoll on the McKnight farm, played a key role in repelling an evening assault by Col. Isaac E. Avery’s North Carolina brigade.
+Smith took command of the XI Corps on October 25, 1862, but missed the Battle of Chancellorsville.
+He returned to command shortly before the Gettysburg Campaign, replacing Brig.
+Gen. Francis C. Barlow.
+Smith’s troops held Cemetery Hill on the first day of Gettysburg, anchoring the Federal retreat.
+On the second day, three regiments skirmished near Cemetery Hill.
+The 33rd Massachusetts repelled an assault by Col. Isaac E. Avery’s North Carolina brigade.

-In the autumn of 1863, Smith’s Brigade was dispatched to the Western Theater alongside the remainder of the XI Corps.
-During the Chattanooga Campaign, he commanded his brigade within the Army of the Cumberland, successfully leading a bayonet charge up a steep hill that is now named in his honor (Smith’s Hill) during the Battle of Wauhatchie.
-Later that same year, his brigade was dissolved as part of the army's reorganization.
-Smith resumed command of the 73rd OVI on January 3, 1864, but he resigned from his position as colonel on February 17, 1864.
-At the conclusion of the Civil War, Smith was promoted to the rank of brevet brigadier general in the omnibus promotions.
+In autumn 1863, Smith’s Brigade joined the XI Corps in the Western Theater.
+During the Chattanooga Campaign, he led a bayonet charge up a hill now named Smith’s Hill during the Battle of Wauhatchie.
+Later that year, his brigade was disbanded.
+Smith resumed command of the 73rd OVI on January 3, 1864, but resigned as colonel on February 17.
+At war’s end, he was promoted to brevet brigadier general in the omnibus promotions.

-Following the war, he returned to his profession as a railroad officer, occupying various roles, including President of the Cincinnati, Washington, and Baltimore Railroad, and subsequently, First Vice President of the Baltimore and Ohio Railroad, with his office located in Baltimore, Maryland.
-From 1884 until 1899, he held the position of President of the Columbus and Cincinnati Midland Railroad.
-Smith passed away in Chicago, Illinois.
+After the war, he resumed his career as a railroad officer, holding various positions, including President of the Cincinnati, Washington, and Baltimore Railroad and First Vice President of the Baltimore and Ohio Railroad in Baltimore, Maryland.
+From 1884 to 1899, he served as President of the Columbus and Cincinnati Midland Railroad.
+He passed away in Chicago, Illinois.

 Ebay ID: labarre_galleries